 Step 1: Regularly clean filter, pump and skimmers

 The pool’s filtration is extremely important.
 If damaged, this could lead to a pool closure until it can be fixed.
 To ensure this doesn’t happen, you should check the skimmer basket and pump strainer basket several times a week.
-Leaves, bugs, dirt and other debris that get through these baskets can clog the filter which will leave the pool water cloudy and dirty.
+Leaves, bugs, dirt and other debris that get through these baskets can clog the filter, leaving the pool water cloudy and dirty.

 Step 2: Clean the salt cell